 The FNB Joburg Art Fair is one of Africa’s leading contemporary art fairs focusing on artists from the continent and diaspora.
 The 2018 edition, which took place in early September broke new ground by choosing a textile artist as their featured artist.

-Billie Zangewa, born to a Malawian father and South African mother, spent her childhood in Botswana before completing her art studies at Rhodes University in South Africa.
+Born to a Malawian father and South African mother, Billie spent her childhood in Botswana before completing her art studies at Rhodes University in South Africa.
 She currently lives and works in Johannesburg.

 Billie’s signature style of layered silk collages depicting everyday public and domestic scenes are referred to in art circles as tapestries.
 The term tapestry usually refers to weaving or needlepoint, but not in Billie’s case.
 Her work consists of layers of dupion silk embellished with hand stitching and embroidery.
 She does not weave her materials, but she weaves multiple strands and layers of narrative and stories of both herself and her life into her work.